geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 # Module 3 - Lab 2 - Exercise 1 - Manage Administration Delegation

 In this exercise, you will continue in your role as Holly Dickson, Adatum's Enterprise Administrator.
 As part of Adatum's Microsoft 365 pilot project, you will manage administration delegation by assigning Microsoft 365 administrator roles to several of the Microsoft 365 user accounts that were created by your lab hosting provider.
-You will assign these roles using both the Microsoft 365 admin center and Windows PowerShell; this will give you experience using PowerShell to perform these administrative functions.
+You will assign these roles using both the Microsoft 365 admin center and Windows PowerShell; this will give you the added experience of using PowerShell to perform these administrative functions.
 Once you have assigned Microsoft 365 admin roles to several of the existing user accounts, you will then test those assignments by verifying the users have the permissions to act in accordance with their roles.

 ### ‎Task 1 - Assign Delegated Administrators in the Microsoft 365 Admin Center

 As Holly Dickson, Adatum’s Enterprise Administrator and Microsoft 365 Global Admin, you will use the Microsoft 365 admin center to assign administrator rights to several users.

-1. If you’re not logged into the Domain Controller VM (LON-DC1) as **ADATUM\Administrator** and password **Pa55w.rd**, then please do so now.
+1. If you’re not logged into LON-DC1 as **ADATUM\Administrator** and password **Pa55w.rd**, then please do so now.

 2. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Users** and then **Active Users**.

 3. In the **Active users** list, select **Diego Siciliani**.

-4. In Diego Siciliani’s properties window, the **Account** tab is displayed by default.
-Scroll down to the **Roles** section and select **Manage roles**.
+4. In the **Diego Siciliani** pane that appears, the **Account** tab is displayed by default.
+In this tab, scroll down to the **Roles** section and select **Manage roles**.

-5. In the **Manage roles** window, the **User (no admin center access)** option is currently selected be default.
+5. In the **Manage roles** window, the **User (no admin center access)** option is currently selected by default.
 Now that you want to assign Diego an administrator role, select the **Admin center access** option.
 This enables the admin roles for selection.

 6. Diego has been promoted to Billing administrator, but since the Billing admin role does not appear in the list of commonly used roles, scroll down and select **Show all by category**.